Sloth Facts | World Animal Protection Skip to main content

 In 2019 World Animal Protection joined forces with the Costa Rican Government’s Ministry of Energy and Environment to deliver a world first.
 The first ever government #StopAnimalSelfies campaign.

-This isn’t just a hashtag though, it’s an education campaign that includes:
+This wasn't just a hashtag, it was an education campaign that included:

-• Leaflets that will be handed out on arrival at airports informing tourists on the wildlife selfie code.
+• Leaflets that were handed out on arrival at airports informing tourists on the wildlife selfie code.

-• Pop up photo booths with stuffed animals that aim to educate tourists that the real animals shouldn’t be used as props in an interactive way.
+• Pop up photo booths with stuffed animals that educated tourists that the real animals shouldn’t be used as props in an interactive way.

-• Billboards against wildlife selfies that will be displayed at popular destinations.
+• Billboards against wildlife selfies that were displayed at popular destinations.